gadget-framework/gadget2/README.md

 >  sudo make install

+# Development

+## Testing compilation under FreeBSD Make

+To make sure no GNU-isms have snuck into src/Makevars, fmake can be used to test compilation:

+    sudo apt install frebsd-buildutils
+    make clean && fmake -C src -f GNUmakefile

 # Acknowledgements
 This project has received funding from an EU grant QLK5-CT199-01609 and the European Union’s Seventh Framework Programme for research, technological development and demonstration under grant agreement no.613571.